 With IoT platforms we are in software and, more specifically, a middleware between the more hardware-related layers of IoT devices and IoT gateways on one hand and the business and application layers on the others.
 However, it isn’t that simple (anymore).

 The term IoT platform is widely used but not everyone means the same thing when talking about it.
 To make things even worse, there are several types of IoT platforms and, of course, given the evolutions we touched upon regarding IoT gateways, you guessed it, here as well additional features are being added.
 Moreover, in the current IoT platform wars and with over 400 different IoT platforms around there is an ongoing move to specialization and differentiation.
 And, indeed, no IoT platform is the same.

 As we mentioned in an article on the IoT platform market strictly speaking an IoT platform is an IoT Application Enablement Platform.
 That name pretty much covers what it does.
-On top of that there are IoT device management platforms, analytics platforms and IoT orchestration platforms, to name a few more as you can read in this article on IoT platform testing.
+On top of that there are IoT device management platforms (DMPs) whereby IoT device management is virtually always present in IoT platforms overall, analytics platforms and IoT orchestration platforms, to name a few more as you can read in this article on IoT platform testing.

 Top image: Shutterstock – Copyright: Mikko Lemola – Automatic robot chemical production line picture: Shutterstock – Copyright: FUN FUN PHOTO – All other images are the property of their respective mentioned owners.